-ASEAN NCAP is the latest addition to the NCAP organizations around the world, which is targeted to enhance safety standards, raise consumer awareness, and thus encourage a market for safer vehicles in the Southeast Asia region (ASEAN community).
-This is a collaborative effort by MIROS and Global NCAP, in which the latter funded the pilot phase of the project.
+ASEAN NCAP is a new addition to the NCAP organisations around the world, which is targeted to enhance safety standards, raise consumer awareness and thus encourage a market for safer vehicles in the Southeast Asia region (ASEAN community).
+This is a collaborative effort by MIROS and Global NCAP, which funded the project's pilot phase.
 ASEAN NCAP is also supported by the membership of Automobile Associations from the Philippines (AAP), Singapore (AA Singapore), Cambodia (AAC) and Thailand (RAAT).